It’s in our DNA to write, process, and document our journey through life.

 There are three big benefits to keeping a journal:

-●Expressing the processes of life – what you’ve lived through
+2. Expressing your processes and experiences of life – what you’ve lived through

-Being able to see how you worked through issues and made it through can be extremely beneficial.
-One day your family may read your journal and have a new and profound understanding of who you were and what you were managing at different times of life.
+Being able to see how you worked through issues and worked through them can be extremely beneficial.
+One day your family may read your journal and have a new and profound understanding of who you were and what you were managing at various times in life.

-Journaling has a myriad of benefits that come alive when you move the thoughts and ideas from your head to a journal.
-There are undeniable advantages to exploring the possibilities, expressing yourself, and in documenting your historical perspective on life.
+Journaling has a myriad of benefits that truly come alive when you move your thoughts and ideas out of your head, into concrete form in a journal.
+There are undeniable advantages to exploring the possibilities, expressing yourself, and documenting your historical perspective on life.